 Getting customers to the Aha Moment!

-👉Background: Woncore from Wonderlic is a B2B product that helps employers recruit the right candidates using data and Industrial Organizational psychology.
-WonScore provides in-depth insights into a candidate's fit for the job through its assessments.
-WonScore is used by HR, recruiters and hiring managers at various companies across different industries.
+Background: WonScore from Wonderlic is a B2B product that helps employers recruit the right candidates using data and Industrial-Organizational psychology.
+WonScore provides in-depth insights into a candidate’s fit for the job through its assessments.
+WonScore is used by HR, recruiters, and hiring managers at various companies across different industries.

-I was the solo UX designer on a cross-functional team of a developer, a user researcher, a product owner, and a business analyst.
+Role: I was the sole UX designer on a cross-functional team of a developer, a user researcher, a product owner, and a business analyst.